damiandudycz/catalyst-lab-2/README.md

 ### Releng.
 - [ ] GIT commands migh require setting user details and accepting github certificate.
 - [ ] Add view to set commit message, and show changed files
-- [ ] Add possibility to clone isung git@, fork branch and to push changes
+- [ ] Add possibility to clone using git@, fork branch and to push changes

 ### Git directories.
 - [ ] Add installation stage for checking if created GIT directory is correct for given type - eg. contains struct for overlay, releng etc.